aelvan/VarnishPurge-Craft/README.md

 unfortunately. :) Have a look at [this gist](https://gist.github.com/aelvan/eba03969f91c1bd51c40) for an example VCL file.
 It's based on the [Varnish 4.0 template made by Mattias Geniar](https://github.com/mattiasgeniar/varnish-4.0-configuration-templates) with some adjustments for Craft.

+Alternatives
+---
+A good alternative to this plugin is [Josh Angell's CacheMonster plugin](https://github.com/supercool/Cache-Monster/).
+It takes a different approach, using the result of the {% cache %} tag to find the urls that needs to be purged, and also provides a feature to warm the cache.

+This is a great solution if you're using {% cache %}, but most of the sites I'm using Varnish on is very content heavy and I've opted not to use it.
+When you have tens of thousands of element criterias that needs to be updated when content is updated, it's really a problem.

 Price, license and support
 ---